BinaryGeometry/BinaryGeometry_wp_paperfold_post/README.md

-A simple way to add the cool Paperfold CSS effect to your Wordpress themes.
+A simple way to add the cool Paperfold CSS (https://developer.mozilla.org/en-US/demos/detail/paperfold-css/launcheffect) to your Wordpress themes.

 Once you have installed the plugin from your Wordpress admin panel you will need to add the following call in your template file: